On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Introduction

 Hence the main theorem of \cite{Heidersdorf-Weissauer-tensor} tells us the branching laws for the representation $V_{\lambda}$ with respect to the embedding $H_{n-1} \hookrightarrow H_n$.
 Our strategy is to determine the groups $H_n$ or $G_n$ inductively using the functor $DS$.
 For $n = 2$ we need the explicit results of \cite{Heidersdorf-Weissauer-GL-2-2} to give us the fusion rule between two irreducible representations and we describe the corresponding Tannaka group in lemma \ref{H_2-for-GL-2-2}.
 Starting from the special case $n=2$ we can proceed by induction on $n$.
-For this we use the embedding $H_{n-1} \to H_n$ along with the known branching laws and the classification of small representations due to Andreev, Elashvili and Vinberg \cite{Andreev-Vinberg-Elashvili} which allows to determine inductively the connected derived groups $G_n = (H_n^0)_{der}$ for $n\geq 3$; see section \ref{proof-derived}.
-The passage to the connected derived group is forced due to our lack of knowledge about the connected components of $H_n$.
-On the other hand this means that we have to deal with the possible decomposition of $V_{\lambda}$ when restricted to $G_n$.
+For this we use the embedding $H_{n-1} \hookrightarrow H_n$ along with the known branching laws and the classification of small representations due to Andreev, Elashvili and Vinberg \cite{Andreev-Vinberg-Elashvili} which allows to determine inductively the connected derived groups $G_n = (H_n^0)_{der}$ for $n\geq 3$; see section \ref{proof-derived}.
+The passage to the connected derived group means that we have to deal with the possible decomposition of $V_{\lambda}$ when restricted to $G_n$.
 In order to determine $G_n$ we first determine the connected derived groups $G_{\lambda}$ corresponding to the tensor subcategory generated by the image of $L(\lambda)$ in $\overline{\mathcal{T}}_n$ in theorem \ref{Tannakagroup}.
-Roughly speaking the strategy of the proof is rather primitive: We use the inductively known situation for $G_{n-1}$ to show that for sufficiently large $n$ the rank and the dimension of $G_{\lambda}$ is large compared to the dimension of $V_{\lambda}$, i.e. $V_{\lambda}$ or any of its irreducible constituents in the restriction to $G_{\lambda}$ should be \textit{small} in the sense of \cite{Andreev-Vinberg-Elashvili}.
+Roughly speaking the strategy of the proof is the following: We use the inductively known situation for $G_{n-1}$ to show that for sufficiently large $n$ the rank and the dimension of $G_{\lambda}$ is large compared to the dimension of $V_{\lambda}$, i.e. $V_{\lambda}$ or any of its irreducible constituents in the restriction to $G_{\lambda}$ should be \textit{small} in the sense of \cite{Andreev-Vinberg-Elashvili}.
 We refer to section \ref{proof-derived} for more details on the proof.

-The two final sections are devoted to the determination of $Rep(H_n)$.
-While section \ref{picardgroup} is independent of the sections on the structure theorem, section \ref{picardgroup2} assumes the stronger conjectural structure theorem \ref{Tannakagroup-conj} for $G_n$.
+The final sections are devoted to the determination of $H_{\lambda}$ and $Rep(H_n)$.
+We determine the groups $H_{\lambda}$ in section \ref{sec:conjecture}.
+We split this determination into three cases: NSD, regular SD and exceptional SD.
+The crucial tool here is the determination of the determinant $det(X_{\lambda})$.
+This determinant is computed in the later sections \ref{picardgroup} and \ref{sec:determinant}.